open-life-science/open-life-science.github.io/README.md

 Our knowledge about our different programs, our community, etc is managed via this repository, [CiviCRM](https://civicrm.org/), and documents stored in Google Drive.
 It is then added to the website as explained in our [Knowledge Management System documentation](https://we-are-ols.org/knowledge_management.html)

+## Adding Events to the Website
+This page is where we detail events, either organised by OLS or where we are invited to speak at.
+To help you contribute events to this website, we would like to offer a step-by-step guide.
+The process involves creating a new file and filling in some details.

+**What you'll need:**

+- A text editor (like Notepad or VSCode).

+**Steps to add an event:**

 ## License

 The content of this website are licensed under the [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0).